deutschj/sysperfeval/README.md

 [32K, 64K)             1 |                                                    |
 ```

 In PG16, per query (process), around 1100ms of the query time are spent in pread64() operations.
 Whereas around 4800ms are spent in block IO operations -> probably Asynchronous IO is happening. preadv() may again not always block for the full duration that disk I/O takes to complete.
+TODO add link to other section ?

 For testing purposes I then disabled the use of asynchronous IO, which can be forced by using the debug parameter `debug_direct_io`.

 Disabling asynchronous IO made the application IO-bound:
 * query took a lot longer
-* histogram of block IO and pread64() time.
-How large is the difference?
+* in iostat, 100% IO usage and IO wait of around 20% can be observed

 Reduced the DB size as queries took a lot longer when using direct IO.